 Take a cue from gymnasts — a group that gives us some serious ab envy — by working with a pair of parallette bars.
 In order to pull your legs through the middle of the bars, you’ll need to use your abs (and arms).

 Embrace the burn in this full-body plyometric move that delivers cardio and strength.
 The reason it’s on this list of ab exercises?
 Core strength and stability keep you from flipping over in that donkey kick, while also helping you perform the perfect push-up.

 Here’s a cardio move that’ll strengthen your core in no time.
 Start with a donkey kick, then swivel on one foot and swoop your leg through to kick your foot to the side.
 Working in all planes of motion, you’ll swiftly sculpt your midsection while squashing major calories.

 Do an overhead movement — especially with a heavy weight — and you’ll see why it works your abs.
-In order to keep your spine neutral as you lift, you got to engage your abs.
-Your core also come into play to keep your pelvis neutral in the lunge.
+In order to keep your spine neutral as you lift, you must engage your midsection muscles.
+Your core also comes into play to keep your pelvis neutral in the lunge.

 49. Punch Sequence

 Pack a one-two punch to get your abs in fighting shape.
 As you use your hips and legs to put power behind your jabs, crosses and hooks, your core keeps you stable, allowing you to pivot and execute each motion with extra force.